-- 9. On the next WebGate Configuration screen, specify the following WebGate details: - WebGate ID: Specify the unique ID that identifies the WebGate profile in the Access System Console.
-If the profile was created manually, use the Access Gate Name provided in Section 7.4.3.1, "Creating a WebGate Profile."
-If the profile was created by the OAM Configuration Tool, use the Access Gate ID that is shown in the output after the tool completes successfully.
-Refer to Section 8.2.2, "Running the OAM Configuration Tool" for more information. - Password for WebGate: Specify the password defined in the Access System Console.

-- Access Server ID: Specify the Access Server associated with the WebGate.
+- 10. On the next WebGate Configuration screen, specify the following WebGate details: - WebGate ID: Specify the unique ID that identifies the WebGate profile in the Access System Console.
+Provide the Access Gate ID created by the OAM Configuration Tool in Section 7.4.3.3, "Running the OAM Configuration Tool." - Password for WebGate: Specify the password defined in the Access System Console. - Access Server ID: Specify the Access Server associated with the WebGate.
 For example: AccessServer_OAMHOST1 - DNS Hostname: Specify the DNS host name where the Access Server associated with this WebGate is installed.
-For example: oamhost1.mycompany.com - Port Number: Specify the listen port for the Access Server.
+For example: oamhost1.mycompany.com

+• Port Number: Specify the listen port for the Access Server.